zmalone/chef-web-docs/source/local-development/rhel/get-started-with-test-kitchen/2/_index.md

     attributes:
 ```

+This configuration also specifies that the virtual machine should have 256 MB of memory available to it.

 Here's how the file breaks down.

-* **driver** specifies the software component that's responsible for creating the machine.
+* **driver** specifies the software that creates the machine.
 We're using Vagrant.
 * **provisioner** specifies how to run Chef.
 We use `chef_zero` because it enables you to mimic a Chef server environment on your local machine.
-This will allow us to work with node attributes and data bags.
+This allows us to work with node attributes and data bags.
-* **platforms** lists the target operating systems.
+* **platforms** specifies the target operating systems.
 We're targeting just one &ndash; CentOS 6.6.
-* **suites** specifies what cookbooks to run.
-This is where we provide the run-list, which recall defines which recipes to run and in the order to run them.
+* **suites** specifies what we want to apply to the virtual environment.
+You can have more than one suite.
+We define just one, named `default`.
+This is where we provide the run-list, which defines which recipes to run and in the order to run them.
 Our run-list contains one recipe &ndash; our `motd` cookbook's default recipe.

 [COMMENT] When Test Kitchen runs, it downloads the base virtual machine image, called a _box_, if the image does not already exist locally.
 Test Kitchen can [infer the location](https://github.com/test-kitchen/kitchen-vagrant#-default-configuration) for a set number of common configurations.
 The Test Kitchen [documentation](https://github.com/test-kitchen/kitchen-vagrant#-configuration) explains in detail about how to provide the box name, download URL, and other configuration parameters.